 It is difficult in Plymouth to have an assessment on the NHS.
 There is an assessment centre in Exeter for those people who fall under Devon NHS but the waiting list can be very long.

 It may be that you decide to go privately.
-Please note, however, there may be a charge for a follow-on appointment and any prescribed medication.
+Please note, however, that there may be a charge for a follow-on appointment and any prescribed medication.
 Below are contact details of private psychiatrists who assess for ADHD.
-The cost starts at around £300 and you should check this before attending any appointment.
+The cost starts at around £360 and you should check this before attending any appointment.
 For further information, please make an appointment to see a Disability Advisor if you are a student at the University of Plymouth.

 Tel: 0203 326 9160